RealEphemeralEuphoria/SQLite-JsonPlayground/Rnd3SQLite/README.md

 1.1 Clarify the Problem

-    Ask Questions: Ensure you understand the requirements, constraints, and goals.
+    **Ask Questions: Ensure you understand the requirements, constraints, and goals**.

         Example: "What is the expected output format for this data transformation?"

         Example: "Should we prioritize performance over readability in this solution?"

-    Confirm Inputs and Outputs: Validate the provided data structure, expected results, and context of the problem.
+    **Confirm Inputs and Outputs: Validate the provided data structure, expected results, and context of the problem.**

 1.2 Break Down the Problem